Topological drugs: Motivation and functioning

 So, (i) the specific abiotic interactions of the middle-weight molecules (for example, the clathrochelates) with biological macromolecules are possible, (ii) these interactions may change both the structure and the functions of these macromolecules, (iii) the middle-weight conformationally rigid macropolycyclic complexes with biomimetic substituents (“guests”) that bind to the molecules of the biological target (“hosts”) are prospective for the drug design, (iv) the macropolycyclic framework may be considered as a scaffold for the direct “bottom-up” synthesis of the biologically active compounds based on the “geometrical recognition” and “topological invasion” principles, (v) the clathrochelate complexes of transition metals are suitable for the design of the “topological drugs” owing to the availability of these geometrically well-organized three-dimensional macrobicycles, (vi) there are effective pathways for the direct synthesis of the functionalized clathrochelates with different symmetry, structure, and chemical reactivity, as well as of the complexes with given physical and physico-chemical properties.

 The concept of the “topological drugs” seems to be a promising one for the drug search from the library of the middle-weight compounds as well as for the decrease of the resistance to the pharmaceutically active chemical compounds.
-This concept needs both the theoretical studies and the experimental improvements of different biological and biomimetic systems as well as of various types of the cage complexes.
+This concept needs both theoretical studies and experimental improvements of different biological and biomimetic systems as well as of various types of the cage complexes.